Home / Programs & Services / Outpatient Services

 Nexus’ outpatient rehabilitation services support individuals throughout their journeys

-Outpatient therapies, medical services, and behavioral health that change lives
+Outpatient therapies, medical services, and behavioral healthcare that change lives

 After a serious injury, debilitating illness, behavioral or mental health condition, or developmental disorder, Nexus can help restore an individual’s confidence with rehabilitative therapies.
 While some require around-the-clock care, others can receive the support they need in an outpatient setting.